Peeragogy/Peeragogy.github.io/introduction.md

 *Peeragogy* is a flexible framework of techniques for peer learning and peer knowledge production.
-As pedagogy theoretically articulates the transmission of knowledge from teachers to students, peeragogy describes the way peers produce and utilize knowledge together.
+As pedagogy theoretically articulates the transmission of knowledge from teachers to students, peeragogy describes the way peers produce and use knowledge together.
 The learning mind-set and new strategies for "good faith collaboration" [2] that we are uncovering in the Peeragogy project can be applied in classrooms, hackerspaces, business meetings, wiki projects and interconnected collaborations across an entire society.

+The _Peeragogy Handbook_ is a compendium of know how for any group of people who want to co-learn any subject together, when none of them is an expert in the particular subject matter -- learning together without one traditional teacher, especially using the tools and knowledge available online.

-The _Peeragogy Handbook_ draws extensively on our experiences working together on the _Peeragogy Handbook_ -- and in the range of collaborative projects that drew us here.
+The _Handbook_ draws extensively on our experiences working together on the _Handbook_ -- and our experiences in other collaborative projects that drew us here.
 The best way to learn about peeragogy is to get involved in putting peeragogy into action.
 Towards that end, coauthors and fans of the _Handbook_ have an active Google+ community, conveniently called "Peeragogy in Action".
 We've maintained a regular schedule of weekly meetings that you're welcome to jump into.
 The _Handbook_ includes a short syllabus, also called "Peeragogy in Action", that you can work through with your own group.

 You're warmly invited to combine your local projects with the global effort, and get involved in making the next edition of the book.
 That